-You may purchase the optional GLWB Rider offered with this contract, which provides additional benefits for an additional charge.
-You may only elect a Rider at the time of application.
+Prior to January 1, 2024, a contract owner could purchase the optional GLWB Rider offered with this contract, which provides additional benefits for an additional charge.
+The Rider could only be elected at the time of application.
 Benefits under a Rider will replace or supplement the standard contract benefits.
 Charges for an optional benefit Rider are in addition to the standard contract charges.
 Be sure you understand the charges.
-Carefully consider whether you need the benefit and whether it is appropriate for your particular circumstances.
-Also consider whether you can buy the benefit more cheaply as part of the variable annuity or with a separate contract.